SmallProdGame/NetworkingMMNode/README.md

 This is the simplest thing you can do, it will create two TCP servers, one for your players listenning on the port 8080 and one for your game servers listenning on the port 8081.

 If you want to customize this server, it's totally possible, you can override a lot's of things to make it work as you want!

+For more information just look at the [wiki](https://github.com/SmallProdGame/NetworkingMMNode/wiki)